martinmaaloe/studio-gangetabel-next/LEADERBOARD_SETUP.md

-# Setting Up the Leaderboard with Vercel
+# Setting Up the Leaderboard with Vercel Edge Config

-This guide will help you set up the Vercel KV database for the gangetabel leaderboard.
+This guide will help you set up Vercel Edge Config for the gangetabel leaderboard.

 ## Step 1: Install the Vercel CLI (if not already installed)